Bedwin Hacker

 Bedwin Hacker is a Tunisian film about a computer hacker and TV pirate who broadcasts messages promoting freedom and equality for North Africans, and the attempt by the French Direction de la surveillance du territoire to find her and stop her.
-Released in 2003, it predated the 2010 Arab Spring by several years.
 The film breaks several stereotypes of typical Tunisian cinema, by focusing on mobility issues in 21st century Tunisia.

 Plot summary

 The film opens with a pirate transmission of a cartoon camel superimposed over a speech by president Truman about nuclear power.
 The piracy originates in a remote location in North Africa based on the handiwork of a 'lone wolf' hacker, Kalt, working with her young acquaintance who calls her 'auntie'.

 Kalt then rescues her illegal immigrant friend Frida from the clutches of French immigration in Paris by hacking the immigration computers.
 Kalt meets a journalist named Chams.
 Escaping the situation there, which includes police raids on immigrant meetings, they flee back to Tunisia.

 In Tunisia Kalt resumes her pirate transmissions.
 Throughout the film we see various European TV broadcasts interrupted by her transmissions of the camel and messages of freedom and equality for North Africans:

 "In the third millennium there are other epochs, other places, other lives.
 We are not a mirage."

 Somewhere inside the French DST, Julia, her boss, and agent Zbor try to track down the transmissions and stop them.

 Julia happens to be the girlfriend of Chams, and she attempts to use him to infiltrate Kalt's supposed terrorist circle and bring her down.
 Chams is conflicted but complies with her commands.
 He puts on a ruse of interviewing the old man who owns the house where Kalt and his family live.

 The old man is a poet and we hear snippets of his philosophical and artistic poetry espousing the value of freedom, which Chams ignores as he tries to find out the secrets of Kalt's life.
 He attempts to help Julia put a trojan horse onto Kalt's machine but Kalt has put in safeguards that stop him and reveal his treachery to her.

 During flashbacks we learn that Julia believes the mysterious hacker to be the Pirate Mirage, who may also be her old acquaintance from École Polytechnique, which is, indeed, Kalt.
 A flashback shows them working on computers in their younger days as well as being lovers.